• Skip to primary navigation

 20 matzo balls simmering in a metal pot of boiling water

-The best way to freeze matzo ball soup is to keep the soup and the matzo balls separate and freeze each on its own.
+The best way to store and freeze matzo ball soup is to keep the soup and the matzo balls separate and store or freeze each on its own.

 • How To Reheat Matzo Balls and Chicken Soup: Defrost the matzo balls and chicken soup in the fridge for 24 hours and heat gently, in separate pots.
 For the speedy method, you can heat chicken soup and matzo balls right from the freezer.
 Put the frozen soup and frozen matzo balls into separate pots.
 Add ¼ cup of water to each pot, and heat them, covered, over low heat.